DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 `/etc/cron.d/my_backup` with the following contents:
 ```
 # prevent cron from sending mails about this script
-# the script sends mails itself when there's a problem
+# the script sends mails itself if something went wrong
 MAILTO=""
 # every night at 05:03, do a backup
 3 5 * * * root  /root/backup/backup.sh